 Securing access to and from the cluster is critical.
 Think from the cluster's perspective when you're making security choices:

-Outside-in access.
+- Outside-in access.
+Providing identities access to the Kubernetes cluster.
 Authorize only those external entities that are allowed access to the Kubernetes API server and Azure Resource Manager.

-There are two ways to manage access through Azure Active Directory (Azure AD): service principals or managed identities for Azure resources.
+There are two ways to manage AKS to Azure access through Azure Active Directory (Azure AD): service principals or managed identities for Azure resources.